Ethiopian Kossa Kebena is a Good Food Award FinalistDecember 21, 2023 (Published: November 11, 2018)

 Crimson Cup developed our Friend2Farmer direct trade program to ensure that farmers receive a fair share of proceeds from coffee sales.
 The company pays a premium to farmers, who can then invest in agricultural and community improvements.
 Crimson Cup coffee experts also collaborate with farmers on ways to improve the quality of the coffee and quality of life for farmers, workers and their communities.

 Ethiopian Kossa Kebena is available for a limited time at Crimson Cup Coffee Houses in Clintonville, Upper Arlington and Tallmadge, Ohio.
-Bags of fresh-roasted coffee can be purchased from the Crimson Cup website at a cost of $16.50 for 12 ounces.
+Bags of fresh-roasted coffee can be purchased online.